skukuck/sundials/doc/shared/Fortran/Introduction.rst

 Important notes on portability
 ------------------------------

+The SUNDIALS Fortran 2003 interface *should* be compatible with any compiler supporting the Fortran 2003 ISO standard.

 Upon compilation of SUNDIALS, Fortran module (``.mod``) files are generated for each Fortran 2003 interface.
 These files are highly compiler specific, and thus it is almost always necessary to compile a consuming application with the same